Possum TV Live Home Page

 What is This?

-This site is primarily a server for webcams monitoring possum nesting boxes in a suburban backyard in Brisbane, Australia.
-There are currently six (working) box cameras being monitored - five possum boxes and one sugar glider box.
-From this site you can view these cameras live, as well as download movies which were automatically recorded whenever motion was detected in a possum box.
+You are looking at a server for webcams monitoring possum nestboxes in a suburban backyard in Brisbane, Australia.
+There are 8 box cameras being monitored.
+From this site you can view these cameras live, as well as download movies which were recorded whenever motion was detected in a possum box.
 There is also a Blog and YouTube Channel associated with this site.
 Be sure to check them out if you like cute possums.

 When to Look

-Possums are nocturnal animals.
+Possums are nocturnal.
 A possum will normally enter their nest box an hour or so before dawn and leave it fairly soon after dusk.
-These times, however, vary considerably according to the individual possum and the weather conditions—some like to sleep in, especially when it's cold and wet.
+These times vary considerably according to the individual possum and the weather conditions—some like to sleep in, especially when it's cold and wet.
 Sometimes a possum will visit a nestbox briefly during the night, but your best chance of seeing one is during daylight hours.
 For the benefit of overseas and interstate visitors, the local time is shown below.

 This site has a limited bandwidth uplink.
-Originally, it didn't provide full streaming video at all, and was limited to an old-fashioned webcam interface with a snapshot of the possum box which updates every couple of seconds.
-This has now been changed and streaming video is available.
-However, if the network load gets too high the streaming may stop, or get slow and jumpy.
-If this happens, you should switch to a slower update rate via the radio buttons on the bottom of the screen.
+Originally, it didn't provide full streaming video at all and was limited to an old-fashioned webcam interface with a snapshot of the possum box which updated every couple of seconds.
+This has now been changed and streaming video is provided by default.
+However, it is possible to switch to the old periodic update method via the radio buttons on the bottom of the screen if you desire.
+You might want to do this if streaming stops or gets slow and jumpy due to network load.
 Unless things are really bad, you shouldn't have to go any slower than a 2 second update rate.